Home and Away: Broadcasting

 Between 2000 and 2021, Home and Away ceased broadcast mid-season for two weeks during the Summer Olympic Games and the episode to screen prior to this is referred to as an 'Olympic cliffhanger'.
 An Olympic cliffhanger episode would usually involve increased drama, with the peak of a storyline, similar to a season finale episode, and the outcome of the cliffhanger to conclude after the Olympics.
 Olympic cliffhangers were broadcast in 2000, 2004, 2008 and 2016, with the exclusion of 2012, as the Seven Network did not have the rights to televise the 2012 Summer Olympics; the most recent one was in 2021 due to the 2020 Summer Olympics taking place in that year after being postponed in 2020.
-In addition to this, Home and Away took a transmission breaks in 2018 and 2022 in order to broadcast the 2018 and 2022 Commonwealth Games, held on the Gold Coast and in Birmingham respectively.
+Since 2018, Home and Away has also taken transmission breaks in order to broadcast the 2018, 2022 and 2026 Commonwealth Games, held on the Gold Coast, in Birmingham and Glasgow respectively.

 On 22 March 2020, Home and Away suspended production over the COVID-19 pandemic.
 Although it was initially stated that the show would continue filming, the decision was later made to halt production, despite neither the cast nor crew testing positive for the virus.
 Furthermore, on 23 March, the show was removed from Seven's schedule to make way for extended coverage on the pandemic.
 Home and Away returned in its usual timeslot on 13 April.
 On 12 May 2020, it was announced that the show would recommence production following the nine-week suspension.
 Filming was limited to the studio and resumed on 25 May.
 Some storylines were rewritten to limit close contact between the actors.
 On 19 July 2021, Home and Away was forced to postpone scheduled filming due to new COVID-19 lockdown restrictions in Sydney.
 The show was already on a two-week production break, which was then extended.
 In early August, a spokesperson for the show confirmed filming had resumed.